The Minister of State for Disabled People

 The Minister leads on building capability and skill in all aspects of disability equality across government, including supporting other government departments to ensure they equality impact assess their policies.
-The Minister is committed in her role of championing the rights of disabled people across government and is keen to hear directly from disabled people on the issues that affect them.
-She has regular meetings with Equality 2025, the Disabilities Charities Consortium and the Disabled People’s Organisations Group to discuss disability equality policy.
+The Minister is committed in his role of championing the rights of disabled people across government and is keen to hear directly from disabled people on the issues that affect them.
+He has regular meetings with Equality 2025, the Disabilities Charities Consortium and the Disabled People’s Organisations Group to discuss disability equality policy.
 The Minister is committed to the principle of co-production and wants to ensure that government directly involves disabled people when producing policies or delivering services that affect them.

-The Minister for Disabled People also has responsibility for child poverty, the Child Maintenance Enforcement Commission, lone parent policy, family policy, and vulnerable groups who face barriers to the labour market e.g. ex-offenders and homeless people.
+The Minister of State for Disabled People also has responsibility for child poverty, the Child Maintenance Enforcement Commission, lone parent policy, family policy, and vulnerable groups who face barriers to the labour market e.g. ex-offenders and homeless people.

-- Contacting the Minister for Disabled People
+- Contacting the Minister of State for Disabled People

 - About the Office for Disability Issues